developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/configreference/index.md

  -->
 **Possible values**:

-* **0 - Default; Enterprise Keyboard appears on input-field focus**
+* **0 - Default; Enterprise Keyboard appears when an input field gains focus**
-* 1 - Enterprise Keyboard does NOT appear on focus
+* 1 - Enterprise Keyboard does NOT appear when an input field gains focus

 ####Example
 	<Configuration>